DataMa-Solutions/docs/core_app/new_docs.md

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/images/new_version.jpg" alt="New version" /></center>

-We are very happy to present our new version of DataMa accessible via: app.datama.io.
+We are very happy to present our new version of DataMa accessible via: <a href="https://app.datama.io/" target="_blank">app.datama.io</a>.

 Stay updated on our monthly release by visiting [the release note]({{site.url}}/{{site.baseurl}}/release)